TIMES OF THE DAY

 I will know if I am to be less than they,

-I will see if I am not as majestic as they,
+I will see if I am to be less generous than they,

 I will see if I am not as subtle and real as they,

-NEXT: Morning
+NEXT: MORNING